rbn920/bentroller/README.md

 ## Printed Parts
 There are parts to print in the stl folder to mount the board to the side of the BentoBox.
 It is a bit hacky but it works.
+It gets sandwiched between the fan and duct portions of the BentoBox.
 Print 1 of each mouth part and 4 spacers.

 ## Changes from V2
 I never published V1.
 I built it and imediatly updated it but the following is a list if changes made: